almende/eve/implementations/java/agents.md

 The first two ways are events triggered externally and not by the agent itself.
 An agent can schedule a task for itself using the built in Scheduler.
-The Scheduler can be used to schedule a single task and repeating tasks.
+The Scheduler can be used to schedule a single incoming request, as a sort of task runner.
-An agent can access the scheduler via the method `getScheduler()`.

-A task is a delayed JSON-RPC call to the agent itself.
 Tasks can be created and canceled.
 The following example shows how to schedule a task: